 This new web based guide to the ‘Wildlife along the Tyne’ is currently in development.
-It will contain interactive maps, which show over two-dozen locations.
+It will contain interactive maps, which show over thirty locations.
 The River Tyne in the North East of England is formed by the confluence of the North and South Tyne to the west of Hexham.
 It flows for over seventy miles.
 This large riverside habitat is rich in wildlife all year long.
 There are also plans to extend this guide further to include the North and south Tyne over the coming years.
 Alongside this brand new website there will be opportunities to attend free walks and guided wildlife tours.
 There will also be a regular e-newsletter.

-We will list the selection of sites that will be featured in this new website over the next week.
+We will list the selection of sites that will be featured in this new website over the coming months.
 Additional locations will also be referenced to external websites such as birdwatchingsites.co.uk

 The combined Tyne flows through Northumberland and Tyneside reaching the depths of the North Sea at Tynemouth and South Shields.
 This guide will include North Shields Fish Quay; a popular fishing port, which dates back to the 13th Century.
 The Fish Quay sits close to the mouth of the Tyne and formed part of the original settlement of North Shields.

 To the west historic towns such as Corbridge and Hexham’s Tyne Country Park will also be included.
 The delights of popular riverside parks at Hebburn, Newburn and Walker and will be showcased and the habitats along the Newcastle and Gateshead Quayside’s will be headlined.

 “We are hoping this new website will help inspire and

 encourage others to help support the conservation/restoration of this valuable riverside habitat.”